University of Vermont Extension

 1:30 pm Research Update: Legumes

 Speaker: Eric Bishop von Wettberg.
-UVM evolutionary ecologist Dr. von Wettberg will share his reasearch on evolutionary ecology and population genetics of legumes--chickpea, lentils, fenugreek, fava beans--and forages.
-His team studies wild relatives of crops to breed better crops, conserve crop genetic resources, and build resilience to climate change into agricultural systems.
+UVM Crop Geneticist Dr. von Wettberg will share his research on community plant breeding and genetics legumes, focusing on mung beans, adzuki beans, and forages.
+His team studies wild relatives of crops to breed better crops, conserve crop genetic resources, and build resilience to weather extremes into agricultural systems.

 3:00 pm Adjourn